 Cocodrilo was one of those places in Cuba.
 Every evening at sunset, as the sky turned many shades of orange, locals poured out on the only street, drinking rum and playing music, heartily sharing both.
 Mama Yeni, the island’s second oldest resident, reminisced how she had journeyed across the Atlantic on a fishing boat, from Cayman Islands to Cocodrilo in search of a better life – and hers became one of the earliest families to settle here.
 She remembered the days when there were no roads, no cars, no doctor, no pharmacy, not even a grocery shop on the island.
 Her family would make a long list of things they needed, and do their grocery run to the nearest big town by boat, leaving early morning to reach the grocery store by evening!

-Getting into island mode on Cocodrilo assured me that these might not be the best years to travel, but they aren’t the worst either.
+Volunteering in Cuba and getting into island mode on Cocodrilo assured me that these might not be the best years to travel, but they aren’t the worst either.

 No matter how far we live from the ocean, the plastic we consume ultimately lands up there